Frank Macchiarola

 Frank J. Macchiarola (April 7, 1941 – December 18, 2012), was an American academic.
 His interests and expertise spanned the legal, academic, executive management and public service areas.
 From 2008 until his death, Macchiarola was the Chancellor of St. Francis College, after having been the college's president from 1996 to 2008.

+His grandson, Daniel Macchiarola, was drafted by the Seattle Mariners in 2025.

 Education

 Macchiarola grew up in Flatbush, Brooklyn, obtained his B.A. in History from St. Francis College in 1962 and subsequently his LL.B. from Columbia Law School and Ph.D. from Columbia University.

 Career

 Macchiarola held various positions at New York City educational institutions, including Columbia University, Yeshiva University, City College of New York, and St. Francis College.
 Prior to holding the aforementioned positions at Higher Education institutions, Macchiarola served as the New York City School Chancellor, where he supervised the educational program of over a million students.
 During that time, 1978–1983, he also was the deputy director of the New York State Emergency Financial Control Board for New York City.
 Next, Macchiarola was president and chief executive officer of the New York City Partnership, Inc., from 1983 to 1988.

-Concurrently, Macchiarola was a faculty member at the City University of New York from 1964 to 1985, where he served at City College of New York, Baruch College, and City University Graduate School, leaving as professor of political science on the doctoral faculty.
+Concurrently, Macchiarola was a faculty member at the City University of New York from 1964 to 1985, where he served at City College of New York, Baruch College, and Graduate School, leaving as professor of political science on the doctoral faculty.
 He served as vice president of the City University Graduate School and as director of the CUNY Urban Academy for Management.
 From 1988 to 1991, he served as professor of business in Columbia University's Graduate School of Business with teaching and research interests in business law, government regulation of business and nonprofit management.
 He also served as chair of the advisory committee of the Columbia Business School Community Collaboration and served on doctoral panels in political science and education.
 He was also a professor of education at Teachers College of Columbia University and has been president of The Academy of Political Science.
 After leaving Columbia University, Macchiarola served as dean and professor of law at the Benjamin N. Cardozo School of Law of Yeshiva University where he taught Legal Process, Contracts and Legal Writing, from 1991 to 1996.
 In July 2008, he assumed the position of Chancellor of St. Francis College after being the colleges president from 1996 to 2008.